performant-software/dm-2/README.md

 docker-compose up
 ```

-If you wish to mount the code directory from your local filesystem onto the Docker container in order to develop on it and use hot-reloading features, you can use the following command:
+If you wish to mount the code directory from your local filesystem onto the Docker container in order to develop on it, store local uploads, and use hot-reloading features, you can use the following command:
 ```sh
 docker-compose -f docker-compose.yml -f docker-compose.dev.yml up
 ```